Instruction Anatomy

 Referencing Registers

 Recall that the LC-3 has eight (8) general registers that user programs and Simulate share.
-In assemble source code, the registers are identified by "R" and a number (i.e. R3, R7).
+In assembly source code, the registers are identified by "R" and a number (i.e. R3, R7).

 Src, Dest, and Base Registers included in Operands are all 3-bit values.
 The 3 bits address the register to be used in the Operands.